 14. Do you have multiple business locations?

 Do you have multiple locations and multiple Google My Business pages?
 Customers are great!
 They love your service and products and they want to tell the world about you.
-They love you so much that they visit the Google My Business page for every location your business has in the metro area, eager to leave their review.
+They love you so much that they visit the Google Business Profile page for every location your business has in the metro area, eager to leave their review.
 Unfortunately, if the reviewer left the same review on multiple business locations, the duplicates (or all) will likely be removed.

 If your business has way more reviews than other businesses in your industry and city/area, this could be cause for concern.
 If your business is in rural a town of 1000 people (just a simple example), but you have 4000 business reviews, don’t be shocked when many of them get removed.
-I’m sure you make amazing sandwiches, but why does the pizza joint only have 8 Google My Business reviews?
+I’m sure you make amazing sandwiches, but why does the pizza joint only have 8 Google Business Profile reviews?

 A reviewer has the ability to remove their reviews at a later date.
 This one is pretty straight forward, and is one of the most common determinations I come to when monitoring Google My Business reviews for clients (sign up for our newsletter to get more tips about getting great online customer reviews and receive a copy of our Google Review Backup template)